 If your manager is relatively open-minded, they should at least be willing to hear you out if you request a meeting to discuss the topic of working remotely.
 Don’t spoil this opportunity.
 The key to getting what you want is by presenting a reasonable motive for your request to work from home.

-Perhaps you live far from work and want to recoup some of the time you would typically spend commuting.
+Perhaps you live far from work and want to recoup some of the time you would typically spend during the telecommuting arrangement.
 Or you have a family and need to be able to look out for the kids a few days a week.

 It’s best to begin by requesting only one or two days of remote time — this lets your employer see that you take the privilege seriously, and they can get comfortable with your productivity while you’re working remotely.